 For empiric treatment, it is recommended to use an agent with the potential success rate of 95% or higher.
 At present, ceftriaxone and spectinomycin are the only recommendable agents in Japan.
 Because Neisseria gonorrhoeae that are present in the pharynx are an important source of infection, Neisseria gonorrhoeae in pharynx should be treated.
 Due to its in vivo pharmacokinetics, spectinomycin does not have effect on Neisseria gonorrhoeae present in the pharynx.
 Therefore, ceftriaxone is the only practically recommendable agent.

-In sporadic cases, strains are isolated in Japan that indicate the ceftriaxone MIC of 0.5 μg/mL in antimicrobial susceptibility tests.
+In sporadic cases, strains isolated in Japan indicate the ceftriaxone MIC of 0.5 μg/mL in antimicrobial susceptibility tests.
 Ceftriaxone is administered by intramuscular injection overseas, and therefore subject to dose limitation.
 Therefore, if strains that indicate the ceftriaxone MIC of 0.5 μg/mL are transmitted to overseas, it is likely that ceftriaxone loses its effect.
 Hence, it is required to continue with the careful monitoring of isolated strains in coming years.
+Reports of the isolation of strains with the same resistance gene as the resistant strain isolated in Osaka in 2015 have been received from across the globe since 2017.

 Table B. Antimicrobial susceptibility assessment criteria based on EUCAST (μg/mL) for Neisseria gonorrhoeae